What’s this blog about?

 Many of my posts aren’t necessarily intended to be subscribed to and read as each new post comes out (though you’re welcome to, of course).
 Rather, it is meant to provide reference information that you can then pull up as needed, often supplementing existing industry documentation.

 I used to blog at Implementalytics.com from 2011 through 2013, then in 2015 moved to this newer, more pronounceable domain.
-While I do work for various agencies and clients, the thoughts and ideas on this blog are completely my own.
+While I have worked for various agencies and clients over the years, the thoughts and ideas on this blog are completely my own.

 Who is Jenn Kunz?

 I’ve been consulting in some way since starting at Omniture in 2006.
-I had the pleasure of working at Search Discovery just before Satellite (now known as Dynamic Tag Management) was acquired by Adobe, but I actually made the switch to Adobe consulting just before that acquisition, putting me in a unique role as a consulting Subject Matter Expert for the Adobe consulting org.
+I was Search Discovery just before Satellite (now known as Dynamic Tag Management Launch Adobe Experience Platform Data Collection Tags) was acquired by Adobe, but I actually made the switch to Adobe consulting just before that acquisition, putting me in a unique role as a consulting Subject Matter Expert for the Adobe consulting org.
 That experience with tag management and data layers has put me in quite a few unique positions to see some of the best (and worst) of how tag management and data layers are used.

-Before I worked in Analytics, I was a web developer, and I have experience in HTML/CSS/JavaScript (including jQuery, Bootstrap, the Ionic mobile framework, and Angular 1/2), and am learning Python, DJango, and SQL.
+Before I worked in Analytics, I was a web developer, and I have experience in HTML/CSS/JavaScript (including jQuery, Bootstrap, the Ionic mobile framework, and Angular 1/2), and am learning React, Python, Django, and SQL.

 Jenn Kunz outside of work

-My wonderful, supportive husband has been a stay-at-home dad since I re-entered the work force in 2010.
-I have a son in 6th grade, and a daughter in 3rd grade.
+My wonderful, supportive husband Kenny has been a stay-at-home dad since I re-entered the work force in 2010.
+I have two incredible teenagers, Daniel and Cam.
+I’m currently based in Kennesaw, Georgia (just outside of Atlanta), though I was raised in Vancouver, Washington (just outside of Portland, Oregon).

 Hi,